 Treatment also includes removing or avoiding the allergen and using drugs that relieve symptoms.
 If a cause is not obvious, all nonessential drugs should be stopped.

 For mast cell–mediated angioedema, drugs that may relieve symptoms include H1 blockers (see H blockers).
 Prednisone 30 to 40 mg po once/day is indicated for more severe reactions.
 Topical corticosteroids are useless.
 If symptoms are severe, a corticosteroid and antihistamine can be given IV (eg, methylprednisolone 125 mg and diphenhydramine 50 mg).
 Long-term treatment may involve H1 and H2 blockers and occasionally corticosteroids.

 For bradykinin-mediated angioedema, epinephrine, corticosteroids, and antihistamines have not been shown to be effective.
 Angioedema due to ACE inhibitor use usually resolves about 24 to 48 h after stopping the drug.
-If symptoms are severe, progressing, or refractory, treatments used for hereditary or acquired angioedema can be tried.
+If symptoms are severe, progressing, or refractory, treatments used for hereditary or acquired angioedema can be tried (see Treatment).
 They include fresh frozen plasma, C1 inhibitor concentrate, and possibly ecallantide and icatibant (not available in the US).
-For treatment of hereditary and acquired angioedema, see Treatment.

 For idiopathic angioedema, a high dose of a nonsedating oral antihistamine can be tried.

 Last full review/revision March 2014 by Peter J. Delves, PhD